Kidd34/php-proxy-app-bookmarklet/README.md

 ## How to use
 1. Copy the text of "bookmarklet.js" to a text editor.
+1. Copy the text of ["bookmarklet.js"](bookmarklet.js) to a text editor.
 2. Replace the "##" in the text with the URL of the proxy server (the URL must start with "http" or "https" and end with a slash).
 3. Bookmark the edited text in your browser (bookmarks bar is recommended).